Murdaugh double murders: Fatal boat crash survivor alleges attempted cover-up in South Carolina

 Connor Cook was aboard a boat operated by Paul Murdaugh when it crashed near the Archers Creek Bridge near Parris Island in February 2019, sending 19-year-old passenger Mallory Beach overboard.
 She died, another young woman was bleeding heavily, Cook broke his jaw – and deputies and wildlife officers arrived to find the underage survivors intoxicated, according to authorities.

-Although Murdaugh was charged in the incident several months later, the petition alleges thtt authorities and "unknown others" had first attempted to frame Cook as the boat operator due to Murdaugh’s status as a member of a wealthy family with generational ties to the local prosecutor’s office.
+Although Murdaugh was charged in the incident several months later, the petition alleges that authorities and "unknown others" may have first attempted to frame Cook as the boat operator due to Murdaugh’s status as a member of a wealthy family with generational ties to the local prosecutor’s office.

 MURDAUGH DOUBLE MURDERS: FORMER SC TROOPER SPEAKS OUT ABOUT SUSPICIONS IN 2015 COLD CASE LINKED TO FAMILY